vntr-admin/combiner/README.txt

             run the whole trace).

         -validity p
-            checks the validity of the partition states with a probability of p, where 0 <= p <= 0.
-Default is 0 (no check).
+            checks the validity of the partition states with probability p.
+            Throws a RuntimeException if any invalid state is found.
+            0 <= p <= 1.
+Default is 0 (never check).

         -delay p
-            calculates the expected average query delay of the system with a probability of p, where 0 <= p <= 1.
+            calculates the expected average query delay of the system with probability p.
+            In log lines where no check occurrs, delay is reported as -99.
+            0 <= p <= 1.
 Default is 1 (always).
-            In log lines where no check occurrs, delay is reported as -99.

         -assortivity p
-            calculates the assortivity of the friendship graph with a probability of p, where 0 <= p <= 1.
+            calculates the assortivity of the friendship graph with probability p.
+            In log lines where no check occurrs, it is reported as -99.
+            0 <= p <= 1.
 Default is 1 (always).
             Note that assortivity is not a function of the type, and should be the same for all runs at the same point.